yguenduez/nerd-neck/nerd-neck-report/src/report.md

 - The [esp_hal](https://github.com/esp-rs/esp-hal), an esp hardware abstraction layer for Rust.
 - [Embassy](https://embassy.dev/) is used.
 An asynchronous runtime for embedded systems in Rust.
-- For the inertial measurement unit (IMU), a library called [bmi160-rs](https://github.com/eldruin/bmi160-rs) is used
+- For the inertial measurement unit (IMU), the [bmi160-rs](https://github.com/eldruin/bmi160-rs) is used.
-- For the Madgwick filter, I used [ahrs-rs](https://github.com/jmagnuson/ahrs-rs)
+- For the Madgwick filter, I used [ahrs-rs](https://github.com/jmagnuson/ahrs-rs).
 - [nalgebra](https://github.com/dimforge/nalgebra) is used to work with quaternions, calculating angles.

 ## Bill of Materials